-Dr. Eldeeb received his Medical degree and his Master of Pharmacology from Al-Azhar University in Cairo Egypt.
-In 2011, Dr. Eldeeb completed his Ph.D. studies in pharmacology at the University of Nottingham, UK, studying the role of cannabinoid receptors in microglia functions.
+Dr. Eldeeb received his Medical degree and Master of Pharmacology from Al-Azhar University in Cairo, Egypt.
+Dr. Eldeeb completed his Ph.D. in pharmacology at the University of Nottingham, UK, studying the role of cannabinoid receptors in microglia functions.

-He completed postdoctoral fellowship at Wake Forest University School of Medicine among the first cohort of The Postdoctoral Research, Instruction, and Mentoring Experience (PRIME) scholarship where he continued his research on cannabinoid signaling in neuronal cells as well as taught and facilitated courses at both Winston-Salem State University (Doctor of Physical Therapy Program) and Wake Forest University Graduate School.
+He completed a postdoctoral fellowship at Wake Forest University School of Medicine among the first cohort of The Postdoctoral Research, Instruction, and Mentoring Experience (PRIME) scholarship, where he continued his research on cannabinoid signaling in neuronal cells as well as taught and facilitated courses at both Winston-Salem State University (Doctor of Physical Therapy Program) and Wake Forest University Graduate School.
 Dr. Eldeeb also completed the Health Equity Research Opportunity (HERO) Fellowship at Wake Forest University School of Medicine.

-Dr. Eldeeb current research investigating cannabinoid receptors and associated proteins is supported by a sub-award from an R01 grant from the National Institute on Drug Abuse (NIDA) in collaboration with Dr. Allyn Howlett at Wake Forest School of Medicine.
+Dr. Eldeeb’s basic research investigating cannabinoid receptors and associated proteins was supported by a sub-award from an R01 grant from the National Institute on Drug Abuse (NIDA) in collaboration with Dr. Allyn Howlett at Wake Forest School of Medicine.